kubeflow/kubeflow/releasing/hubsync/README.md

 ```

-This will install a few components such as pyyaml.
+This will install a few components such as pyyaml and jinja.